ibm-cloud-docs/schematics/cli-reference.md

 **Example:**
 ```
-ibmcloud schematics workspace show mv --id myworkspace-a1aa1a1a-a11a-11 --address null_resource.sleep
+ibmcloud schematics workspace state mv --id myworkspace-a1aa1a1a-a11a-11 --address null_resource.sleep
 ```
 {: pre}

-### `ibmcloud schematics workspace state show rm`
+### `ibmcloud schematics workspace state rm`
-{: #schematics-workspace-showrm}
+{: #schematics-wks_staterm}

 Removes an instance or resources from the Terraform state.
-For example, if you remove or move an instance from the state, the Schematics workspace instance will continue running, but Terrfaorm plan will no longer see that instance.
+For example, if you remove an instance from the state, the Schematics workspace instance will continue running, but Terrfaorm plan will no longer see that instance.
 You can use the workspace ID to retrieve the logs by using the [`ibmcloud schematics logs`](#schematics-logs) command.
 {: shortdesc}

 ```
-ic schematics workspace state show rm --id <WORKSPACE_ID> --options <FLAGS> --address <PARAMETER> --destination <PARAMETER>
+ic schematics workspace state rm --id <WORKSPACE_ID> --options <FLAGS> --address <PARAMETER>
 ```
 {: pre}